 Shooting Example – Aperture & Exposure Stops

-Mentally you said, “If this picture captured 2 times as much light it would be perfect”.
-Reference images below
+Next, you thought, “If this picture was 2 times as bright it would be perfect.”.

 Depth of Field is controlled by three factors, each shown with example photos below.

 The focus point or focal point controls the location of the focal range within the image.

 I prefer to control this focus point manually, using back button focus.

 Each image below was captured at f/5.6.

 The focus point moves, but all other settings stay the same.

 The focal range is denoted by horizontal red lines.